MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

    E.g: _Alexa, turn on the light_

-## Adding another sensor
+## Adding Another Sensor

-The frontend supports visualization of up to three pieces of sensor data.
-Since the Curiosity board contains Just the temperature sensor by default, we will use the user Switch (`SW1`) to simulate another sensor.
-Follow the steps below to start visualizing the switch position in the web application.
+The front-end supports visualization of up to three pieces of sensor data.
+Since the Curiosity Board contains Just the temperature sensor by default, we will use the user Switch (`SW1`) to simulate another sensor.
+Perform the sollowing steps to start visualizing the switch position in the web application.

 1. Download the latest version of the firmware from the [releases](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases) tab.